Best sports cars for 2020

 But to be classified by us as one of the best sports cars, a car needs more than just looks or outright speed.

-Comfort, safety and driving experience, as well as emissions, will all impact a car's Which? test score.
-We've found sports car that breach official emissions limits, as well as models that are too unsafe to ever recommend.
+Comfort, safety, driving experience and emissions will all impact a car's Which? test score.
+We've found sports car that produce far too many emissions in our tough tests, as well as models that are too unsafe to ever recommend.

-Below are the best new and used sports cars you can buy, as revealed by our uniquely rigorous lab and road tests.
-Scroll down further to see the sports car we recommend you avoid.
+You'll find our top recommendations for the best new and used sports cars in the tables below, as revealed by our uniquely rigorous lab and road tests.
+Plus we reveal some models that aren't worth your money.

 Best new sports cars